cox-labs/wiNNer/README.md

 ## Data format

-Input data table should be written in TXT (tab-separated) file format and contain at least the following columns:
+Input data table should be written in TXT (tab-separated) file format and should contain at least the following columns:

 *   Peptide sequence:
     *   Amino-acid modifications should be given in “(modification)” format as in MaxQuant output tables -